COS301-SE-2024/WriteMe/apps/writeme-docs/docs/software-requiremnets-specification.md

   </li>
 </ol>

 ### Viewing Stories

 <ol className="srs-bullets">
   <li>Users must be able to view other stories:
     <ol className='srs-bullets'>
-      <li>Stories can be displayed in as thumbnails with the cover image, title and author</li>
+      <li>Stories can be displayed as thumbnails with the cover image, title and author</li>
-      <li>Stories can be displayed in as lists with more detailed information such as a short description, genre or publication date</li>
+      <li>Stories can be displayed as lists with more detailed information such as a short description, genre or publication date</li>
     </ol>
   </li>
   <li>Story filters